AnyFetch/anyfetch.js/README.md

 - `getDocumentById(id).getRaw(cb)` will call `GET /documents/{id}/raw`
 - `getDocumentById(id).postFile(cb)` will call `POST /documents/{id}/file`

 Note that the first function **does not take any callback**.
-It is simply responsible for building the first part of the request, which is then carried out when calling the second part.
+It is simply responsible for building the first part of the request, which is then carried out when calling the sub-function.

 ## Helper functions